Simulator

 As exhibited above, poaching's effect on tiger abundance is expressed by its effect on the death rate parameter.
 But if initial carrying capacity is close to initial tiger abundance, abundance will be almost completely a function of prey abundance (herbivore abundance).
 In this situation, tiger birth and death rates will have little effect on tiger abundance.
 To make abundance be sensitive to these rates, set the initial carrying capacity to be at least four times the initial abundance of tigers.

-Formulas for the social network's Rising Stars and Network Resiliency Index
+Rising Stars of the WTS and its Network Resiliency Index

 This Tool assumes that the confederation gathers evidence on the WTS at three different times.
 The first time is to find out the size, connectivity, and assets of the current, undisturbed WTS.
 The confederation quietly watches the network for several weeks and at the end of that period, observes its size and connectivity again.
 Then, the confederation recommends to law enforcement those WTS players to detain, surveil, and interdict.
 Finally, some weeks after these arrests, the confederation gathers information on the size and connectivity of the recovering WTS.
 Call these three time points, t1, t2, and t3.